-Undergraduate students interested in Digital Culture are able to pursue a Bachelor of Arts, minor or certificate in Digital Culture.
+Undergraduate students interested in Digital Culture are able to pursue a Bachelor of Arts, Master of Arts, minor or certificate in Digital Culture.
 Through a collaboration with five ASU schools and colleges, the Herberger Institute and the School of Arts, Media and Engineering have created curriculum that will not only prepare students with tangible skills in New Media, but also with skills to be thought leaders in this digital world over the next 40 years.

 The School of Arts, Media and Engineering also offers a unique Media Arts and Sciences PhD program, in which students focus on translating and transporting knowledge across disciplines.
 This transdisciplinary degree is heavily focused on collaborative research, with courses complementing research activities.

 In addition, we offer digital media concentrations to students pursuing master's and PhD degrees in 10 different disciplines.
 Concentration students take two-thirds of their coursework through their unit and one-third of their coursework with the School of Arts, Media and Engineering.
 All concentrations include substantial credit hours devoted to interdisciplinary research and thesis work within the Arts, Media and Engineering research network.

 School of Arts, Media and Engineering students explore the synergies between research and courses in the evolving field of experiential media while working with world-class faculty who are leading innovation in the field.
 School of Arts, Media and Engineering courses are designed to complement and enhance the students' research.
 Above all, the Arts, Media and Engineering student experience is becoming part of a network, taking part in research groups, class projects, informal after-class gatherings, and the School of Arts, Media and Engineering Student Association (AMESA).